vendablefall/blog.leet.cloud/_posts/2018-08-17-sharing-a-glusterfs-volume-with-nfs-ganesha.markdown

 Syncing disks.
 ```

-Now check the disks are showing up as 8e or LVM disks
+Now check the disks are showing up as 8e or LVM disks.

 ```bash
 fdisk -l | grep LVM